Documentation menu

 }

-Once announced, the box shows up in findServer results and starts sending heartbeats automatically.
+Once announced, the box shows up in findServer results.
 See Server registry for presence and transfers.

 3. Route a player

 Ask the network for a server with capacity and send the player there.
-Routing is capacity-aware, so you never overfill a box.
+Every call is async and returns a CompletableFuture; routing is capacity-aware, so you never overfill a box.

 Queue.java